-The technology keeps changing, but secretaries are still the people who keep our schools running smoothly.
-The same holds true for all administrative support staff, whether they work the front desk at an elementary school or manage files at the county office.
+School secretaries and technical support staff are the people who keep our schools running smoothly.
+Whether they work the front desk at an elementary school or work in information technology at the county office, classified employees perform critical services at all levels of public schools and community colleges.

-Classified employees in the office do just about everything.
-They maintain attendance records, answer the phones, pay the bills and communicate with parents and administrators—all while keeping pace with advances in computer, telephone and document reproduction technology.
+As schools increasingly depend on new technology, classified employees perform data-entry work and even write custom software programs to meet the specialized needs of our schools.
+They maintain attendance records, answer the phones, pay the bills and communicate with parents and administrators—all while keeping pace with advances in computer and communications technology.

 The accounting staff crunches the numbers, and school secretaries help students with their medications.
 Whether they are registering thousands of students at a large community college or explaining the afternoon bus route to the parent of a first-grader, office workers are vital to the success of our schools.